-Base line sce nario Scenario Project type Power Biomass Heat (if relevant) Description of the situation 10 Power capacity expansion projects Р4 B1 H6 or H7 or H8 5 The project activity involves the installation of a new power unit, which is operated next to (an) existing biomass power generation unit(s).
+Baseline scenario nario Scenario Project type Power Biomass Heat (if relevant) Description of the situation 11 P4 and P5 B2 Н5 The project activity involves the installation of a new power unit, which is operated next to (an) existing biomass power generation unit(s).
 The existing unit(s) are only fired with biomass and continue to operate after the installation of the new power unit.
-The power generated by the new power unit is fed into the grid or would in the absence of the project activity be purchased from the grid.
-The biomass would in the absence of the project activity be dumped or left to decay or burned in an uncontrolled manner without utilizing it for energy purposes.
-In case of cogeneration plants, the heat would in the absence of the project activity be generated in on-site boilers fired with fossil fuels, or by other means not involving the biomass.
-This may apply, for example, where prior to the project implementation heat has been generated in boilers using fossil fuels.
-11 P4 and P5 B2 Н5 The project activity involves the installation of a new power unit, which is operated next to (an) existing biomass power generation unit(s).
-The existing unit(s) are only fired with biomass and continue to operate after the installation of the new power unit.
 The efficiency of electricity generation is higher in the new power unit than in the existing unit(s).
 The biomass would in the absence of the project activity be used in the existing power plant(s) at the project site.
-Consequently, the power generated by the new power unit would in the absence of the project activity be generated by the new power unit would in the absence of the project activity be generated by the new power unit would in the absence of the project activity be generated (a) in the existing plant(s) and - since power generation is more efficient in the project plant than in the existing plant(s) - (b) partly in power plants in the grid.
-In case of cogeneration plants, the project plant should be of backpressure 6 type.
-The heat generated by the project plant would in the absence of the project activity be generated in the existing unit(s) (the heat generated per biomass input in the project plant is smaller or the same compared to the existing unit(s)).

-Base line sce nario 12 Р4 B2 H4 The project activity involves the installation of a new cogeneration unit, which is operated next to (an) existing biomass power generation unit(s).
+Consequently, the power generated by the new power unit would in the absence of the project activity be generated (a) in the existing plant(s) and - since power generation is more efficient in the project plant than in the existing plant(s) - (b) partly in power plants in the grid.
+The heat generated by the project plant would in the absence of the project activity be generated in the existing unit(s) (the heat generated per biomass input in the project plant is smaller or the same compared to the existing unit(s)) 12 P4 B2 Н4 compared to the existing unit(s)).
+The project activity involves the installation of a new cogeneration unit, which is operated next to (an) existing biomass power generation unit(s).
 The existing unit(s) are only fired with biomass and continue to operate after the installation of the new power unit.
 The power generated by the new power unit is fed into the grid or would in the absence of the project activity be purchased from the grid.
-The biomass would in the absence of the project activity be used for heat generation in boilers at the project site.
+The biomass would in the absence of the project activity b used for heat generation in boilers at the project site.
 This may apply, for example, where the biomass has been used for heat generation in boilers at the project site prior to the project implementation.

-Base line sce nario Scenario Project type Power Biomass Heat (if relevant) Description of the situation 13 Power capacity expansion project P2 and P4 B2 H2 The project activity involves the installation of a new power unit, which is operated next to (an) existing biomass power generation unit(s).
+Base line sce nario Scenario Project type Power Biomass Heat (if relevant) Description of the situation 13 Power capacity expansion project P2 and P4 B2 Н2 The project activity involves the installation of a new power unit, which is operated next to (an) existing biomass power generation unit(s).
 The existing unit(s) are only fired with biomass and continue to operate after the installation of the new power unit.
 In the absence of the project activity, a new biomass power unit (in the following referred to as "reference plant") would be installed instead of the project activity at the same site and with the same thermal firing capacity but with a lower electric efficiency as the project plant (e.g. by using of a low-pressure boiler instead of a high-pressure boiler).
 The same type and quantity of biomass as in the project plant would be used in the reference plant.
-Consequently, the power generated by the project plant would in the absence of the project plant than in the reference plant $-$ (b) partly in power plants in the grid.
-In case of cogeneration plants, the project plant should be of backpressure 6 type.
-The heat generated by the project plant would in the absence of the project plant would in the reference plant (the heat generated per biomass input in the project plant is smaller or the same compared to the reference plant).
-14 Energy efficiency projects P4 and P5 B2 Н5 smaller or the same compared to the reference plant).
-The project activity involves the improvement of energy efficiency of an existing biomass power plant by retrofit or replacement of the existing biomass power plant.
-The retrofit or replacement increases the power generation capacity, while the thermal biomass firing capacity is maintained.
-In the absence of the project activity, the existing power plant would continue to operate without significant changes, until it would need to be replaced at the end of its technical lifetime.
-The same two and quantity of biomass as in the project plant would be used.
-Consequently, the
+Consequently, the power generated by the project plant would in the absence of the project activity be generated (a) in the reference plant and - since power generation is larger in the project plant than in the reference plant - (b) partly in power plants in the grid.
+The heat generated by the project plant would in the absence of the project activity be generated in the reference plant (the heat generated per biomass input in the project plant is smaller or the same compared to the reference plant).
+14 Energy efficiency projects P4 and P5 B2 Н5 activity be generated in the reference plant (the heat generated per biomass input in the project